 attributes disk clear readonly

 Step 4.
-If you get the message "Disk attributes cleared successfully", enter exit and then go back to CMD to run the chkdsk command.
-This time, you will be able to check and fix your disk error easily.
+If you receive the message "Disk attributes cleared successfully", simply type "exit" and then return to the Command Prompt to run the chkdsk command.
+This time, you should be able to check and fix your disk error with ease.

-Qiling CleanGenius is a practical computer fixing tool that is safe and light-weighted.
-It's a perfect alternative to the command line.
+Qiling CleanGenius is a practical computer fixing tool that is both safe and lightweight, making it an ideal alternative to using the command line.

 Use this one-click tool to solve the write-protection issues on your own:

-If you don't consider yourself a pro-computer user and you're not familiar with command-lines, don't worry.
-There are graphical-based solutions to help you remove write-protection from your hard drives, USB drives, and even SD cards.
+If you're not tech-savvy and not familiar with command lines, don't worry.
+There are graphical-based solutions that can help you remove write-protection from your hard drives, USB drives, and even SD cards.

-Qiling CleanGenius is one of these tools that helps you fix aforementioned issues on your drives without knowing a thing about command-line.
+Qiling CleanGenius is a tool that helps fix issues on drives without requiring command-line knowledge.

-Here's an easy-to-follow guide on how to use this tool to get your issues sorted:
+Here's an easy-Here's a one-paragraph guide on how to use this tool to get your issues sorted:

 Step 1: DOWNLOAD and install Qiling CleanGenius (free) on your computer.